 We have no employees.
-Personnel and other services which we require are provided to us under contract by our manager, RMR.
-RMR is majority beneficially owned by one of our managing trustees, Barry Portnoy.
-The remainder of RMR is beneficially owned by Adam Portnoy, Barry Portnoy s son, who is President, Chief Executive Officer and a director of RMR.
-In addition, Gerard M. Martin, another of our managing trustees, David J. Hegarty, our President, Chief Operating Officer and Secretary, and John R. Hoadley, our Treasurer and Chief Financial Officer, are directors and/or executive officers of RMR.
-Mr. Adam Portnoy has been nominated for election as our trustee to replace Mr. Martin, who decided not to stand for reelection at our annual meeting of shareholders in May 2007.
-We pay RMR a fee based in large part upon the historical cost of our investments.
-Our agreement with RMR also provides for payment to RMR of incentive fees under certain circumstances.
-Any incentive fees are payable by our issuance of restricted common shares to RMR.
-Our fee arrangement with RMR could encourage RMR to advocate acquisitions and discourage sales by us.
-Our aggregate fees to RMR were \$10.1 million for 2006.
-RMR also acts as the manager for two other publicly owned REITs: HRPT, which primarily owns office buildings and Hospitality Properties Trust, or HPT, which owns hotels and travel centers.
-RMR also provides services to Five Star under a shared services agreement and TravelCenters of America, LLC, or TravelCenters, under a management and shared services agreement, and RMR has other business interests.
-Messrs.
-Barry and Adam Portnoy also serve as managing trustees of HRPT and HPT and Messrs.
-Barry Portnoy and Martin serve as managing directors of Five Star and Mr. Barry Portnoy also serves as a managing director of TravelCenters.
+Personnel and other services which we require are provided to us under contracts by our manager, RMR.
+RMR is beneficially owned by our managing trustees, Barry Portnoy and Adam Portnoy.
+Barry Portnoy is Chairman, and Adam Portnoy is President, Chief Executive Officer and a director of RMR.
+In addition, David J. Hegarty, our President, Chief Operating Officer and Secretary, and Richard A. Doyle, our Treasurer and Chief Financial Officer, are executive officers of RMR.
+We pay RMR a fee based in part upon the historical cost of our investments plus incentive fees based on increases in funds from operations, as defined.
+Any incentive fees are payable through our issuance of restricted common shares.
+Our total fees paid to RMR in 2007 were \$10.5 million.
+Although we do not believe it has done so, our fee arrangement with RMR could encourage RMR to advocate acquisitions and discourage sales by us.
+RMR also acts as the manager for two other publicly owned REITs: HRPT Properties Trust, or HRPT, which primarily owns office buildings; and, Hospitality Properties Trust, or HPT, which owns hotels and travel centers.
+RMR also provides management services to one of our tenants, Five Star, and other public and private companies.
 These multiple responsibilities to public companies and other businesses could create competition among these companies for the time and efforts of RMR and Messrs.
-Barry Portnoy, Adam Portnoy and Martin.
-All of the contractual arrangements between us and

-RMR have been approved by our trustees other than Messrs.
-Barry Portnoy, Adam Portnoy and Martin.
-Each of our trustees other than Messrs.
-Barry Portnoy, Adam Portnoy and Martin serve as a trustee or director of one or more other companies with which RMR has contractual arrangements similar to its contracts with us.
-We believe that the quality and depth of management available to us by contracting with RMR could not be duplicated by our being a self-advised company or by our contracting with unrelated third parties without considerable cost increases.
-A termination of our contract with RMR is a default under our revolving bank credit facility unless approved by a majority of our lenders.
-The fact that we believe that our relationships with RMR and our managing trustees have been beneficial to us in the past does not guarantee that these related party transactions may not be detrimental to us in the future.
+Barry Portnoy and Adam Portnoy.
+A termination of our contract with RMR is a default under our revolving credit facility unless approved by a majority of our lenders.
+We believe that the quality and depth of management available to us by contracting with RMR could not be duplicated by our being a self managed company or by our contracting with unrelated third parties, without considerable cost increases.
+We believe our contractual arrangements with our managing trustees and RMR are commercially reasonable.
+All of our contractual arrangements with RMR have been approved by our independent trustees.